-Preconception planning should start at diagnosis of bipolar disorder among women of childbearing age.
-Many of these women will have poor health literacy and will need clear explanations of the importance of contraception if the woman is not planning a pregnancy, the effects of some medications on fertility, the risk of relapse in pregnancy or after the birth (particularly if medications are stopped) and the complexities of raising a child in the context of severe mental illness.
+Preconception planning should start at diagnosis of schizophrenia among women of childbearing age.

+Many women will have poor health literacy and will need clear explanations of the:

+- importance of contraception if not planning a pregnancy - · effects of some medications on fertility - risk of relapse in pregnancy or after the birth (particularly if medications are stopped) - complexities of raising a child in the context of severe mental illness.

-Preconception planning should include discussion of pharmacological treatments to be used after the birth, which will involve decision-making by the woman about whether she will breastfeed.
+Preconception planning should include discussion of pharmacological treatments to be used after the birth.

+This will involve decision-making by the woman about whether she will breastfeed.

-Bipolar disorder in the perinatal period
+Schizophrenia in the period